NicholasGraalum/CS362-Project/documentation/LIVINGDOC.md

 - **Extensions**: User updates or clears the filter conditions then correct meals are shown based on the new conditions
 - **Exceptions**: If there are no meals in the database that match the filters, no meals will be shown

-Users can set frequently bought items to have them automatically added to the shopping list based on how frequently they are purchased.
-(Aaryan)
+Users can add favorite meals to make it easier to find frequently bought ingredients
 - **Actors**: The user
+- **Triggers**: User clicking the star button on a single meal page
+- **Preconditions**: User is logged in
+- **Postconditions**: Meal is added to the user's favorite meals in the database and can be found by clicking the "Favoirites" button on the main meal page.
+- **List of steps**: User clicks star button, the meal is added to the database as a favorite meal, the user can then find their favorite meals by clicking the "Favorites" button.
+- **Extensions**: User can remove meals from their favorites list
+- **Exceptions**: None

+  Users can add misc. ingredients/products not part of any meal
+- **Actors**: The user
-- **Triggers**: User turning on the enable feature for the auto-add.
+- **Triggers**: User clicking the store button in the dropdown menu and searching for an ingredient/product.
+- **Preconditions**: User is logged in
-- **Preconditions**: User has added items to their list previously
+- **Postconditions**: Ingredient/product is added to the user's shopping list
-- **Postconditions**: Frequently bought items are automatically included in the list.
-- **List of steps**: User enables an auto-add feature, system tracks frequency of item, then adds frequent items automatically when the user generates a list.
+- **List of steps**: User clicks store button, searches for a product/ingredient they want to add to their list, and then it is added to the shopping list.
-- **Extensions**: User can manually adjust auto-added items, system suggests frequency settings based on patterns (biweekly/monthly)
-- **Exceptions**: No past data, incorrect frequency calculation
+- **Extensions**: User determine how much of the product/ingredient to add to their shopping list.
+- **Exceptions**: Product/ingredient is not available on the Kroger API.

-Ask for meal recommendations (Updated to be tentative stretch goal per ta rec)
+Ask for meal recommendations (Updated to be tentative stretch goal per TA recommendation)
 - **Actors**: The user
 - **Triggers**: The user clicks the meal recommendation button
 - **Preconditions**: The user has entered a meal recommendation request prompt describing what type of meal they want